vnelai/Meal_Prep_Pro_BE/README.md

 Contributing
 Feel free to fork the repository and submit pull requests.
 If you have any issues or suggestions, open an issue.

+Credits
+This project utilizes the Spoonacular API to fetch and display recipe data, making meal planning simple and convenient.

 License
 This project is licensed under the MIT License.